How AI Will Reshape Political Campaigns in Nigeria’s 2027 Elections

 Traditional Nigerian campaigns segment voters by geopolitical zone, ethnicity, and religion — a blunt instrument.
 AI-driven campaigns will go several layers deeper.
 Using machine learning applied to behavioural data — telecom usage patterns, social media activity, USSD transaction data, and public records — campaigns will build voter psychographic profiles at the ward and polling unit level.

 This means a campaign in Kano can distinguish between a conservative middle-income male voter in Fagge who responds to economic security messaging and a younger, digitally active voter in Tarauni who is motivated by institutional accountability.
 Each receives a different campaign pitch, optimised for their demonstrated priorities.
-This is not theoretical.
-Cambridge Analytica applied rudimentary versions of this approach globally in 2015 and 2016.
-By 2027, the tools will be cheaper, faster, and more granular.

 Strategic Insight: Campaigns that invest in ward-level voter segmentation data today — before the formal campaign season — will own a structural intelligence advantage that no amount of last-minute spending can bridge.